 Portrait of a Lady

-It is debated until now if the lady in the portrait was the historian Catherine Macaulay or the writer Elizabeth Montagu who were both female intellectuals of that era.
-In the painting, the lady was painted holding a book and a writing instrument that subtlety tells the observer that Angelica Kauffman believed and supported women's education.
+It's debated if the lady in the portrait was the historian Catherine Macaulay or the writer Elizabeth Montagu.
+Who were both female intellectuals of their era.
+In the painting, the lady was painted holding a book and a writing instrument that subtlety tells the observer that Angelica Kauffman valued and supported women's education.

-The Lady is seen poised with confidence along with the statue of the Roman goddess of wisdom, Minerva.
+Kauffman depicts The Lady with confidence along with the statue of the Roman goddess of wisdom, Minerva next to her.

 In this artwork, Kauffman painted a picture of a young girl who is about 11 years old.
 Angelica Kauffman showcases her subject's emotions and captures the still moments.
 Her versatility in portraying the movement and close facial expression of Laura Pulteney is marvelous.

 The graceful act exhibited by the Countess, coupled with varying degrees of hues and lights provides a very intense natural background.
 The more you observe the painting, the more the painting comes to life.